NCAS-CMS/cf-plot/README.md

 as possible.**

-It is designed to be a useful visualisation tool for environmental, earth and aligned science, for example to facilitate climate and meteorological research. cf-plot is developed and maintained by the [NCAS-CMS](https://cms.ncas.ac.uk/index.html) group, part of [NCAS](https://ncas.ac.uk/).
+It is designed to be a useful visualisation tool for environmental, earth and aligned sciences, for example to facilitate climate and meteorological research. cf-plot is developed and maintained by the [NCAS-CMS](https://cms.ncas.ac.uk/index.html) group, part of [NCAS](https://ncas.ac.uk/).